abhin4v/notes/2023/weeknotes-10-14.md

 tags: notes personal
 ---

-# Notes for the week
+# Notes for the Week

 In the week of 14th October 2023, I am trying to restart my practice of writing.